 In the 90's Kate became one of the founder members of The Big Fat Theatre Company and performed as Monica in An Evening With Gary Lineker and Hobby in Teechers.

 She directed Bouncers for The Southwick Players and won best Director in the Brighton and Hove Arts Council Awards for this production.

 Kate currently teaches at BSTARZ and also at Theatre Workshop preparing children for LAMDA scholarships, exams and festivals.

-In 2017, as her debut with Identity, Kate played Audrey in Blue Remembered Hills; in 2018 she played the housekeeper Mrs Grose in The Turn of the Screw at Southwick Players and Hold Me Touch Me in The Producers for AP Productions.
+In 2017, as her debut with Identity, Kate played Audrey in Blue Remembered Hills; in 2018 she played the housekeeper Mrs Grose in The Turn of the Screw at Southwick Players and Hold Me Touch Me in The Producers for Apollo Productions.

 She looks forward to new productions and adventures with Identity.

 Andrew has performed with the Southwick players in recent years.
 He made his debut with the Players in darkest Wessex as Jan Coggan, senior rustic in the Brighton and Hove Arts Council award-winning Far From The Madding Crowd.
 He then went on for a quiet meander round a far from stately home in a selection of schizophrenic roles in Peter Schaffer's gleeful Lettice and Lovage.

 In 2016 he joined the cast of Southwick Players' Blue Remembered Hills as Raymond, the slightly posher one with a bit of a conscience.
 He appeared as Timothy Leary, hallucinogenic prophet, in Opera Alumnus’ reimagined version of Handel’s Alcina and then reprised Raymond in Identity's Blue Remembered Hills in 2017.
 In 2018 he played the haunting Peter Quint in Southwick Players' The Turn of the Screw